curt-mitch/awesome-PETs/README.md

 ### Articles

+- [Privacy Enhancing Technologies: An Introduction for Technologists](https://martinfowler.com/articles/intro-pet.html) - Overview of PETs from Katharine Jarmul, the author of Practical Data Privacy.

 ### Books

 - [Practical Data Privacy](https://www.oreilly.com/library/view/practical-data-privacy/9781098129453/) - An overview of privacy and how to apply it in technical systems and organizations.
 Includes introductions to various PETs.